 What if my child is anxious or afraid of the dentist?

 Our team is specially trained to work with children who feel nervous or anxious.
-We take a gentle, patient approach and explain procedures in a kid-friendly way to help your child feel comfortable and confident.
+We take a gentle, patient approach and explain procedures in a kid-friendly way, and we offer options like laughing gas and sedation dentistry for children who need extra help feeling comfortable.

 Does my child need a mouthguard for sports?